 Education Resources for Schools to Inspire a New Generation of Environmental Custodians

-Download geography materials and lesson plans about South Georgia for UK secondary schools.
+Download Educational materials and lesson plans about South Georgia for UK secondary schools.

 Our world is changing, and escalating pressures, such as climate change, mass tourism and modern land management, mean that we continue to lose precious habitat and wildlife essential to both human health and wider balance in the natural world.
 At the same time, in this increasingly interconnected world, a paradox is emerging whereby young people are becoming more disconnected with nature.
 It is vital that we find ways to instil positive life-long attitudes of environmental stewardship and global citizenship.
 Encouragingly, increasing numbers of young people are already taking action in response to pressing environmental challenges.
 We need inspiring and thoughtful examples to inform this growing advocacy and to foster a shared understanding of complex global sustainability issues.